Accio/accio.github.io/_pages/about.md

 permalink: /about
 ---

-I am Jitao David Zhang, a computational biologist working at F. Hoffmann-La Roche Ltd, Basel, Switzerland.
+Hi, I am David, a computational biologist in drug discovery.
 [Find my CV here](https://github.com/Accio/CV/blob/master/JitaoDavidZhang_CV.pdf).

-My research helps to identify novel drug candidates and to characterize their efficacy and safety profiles.
+I work at F. Hoffmann-La Roche Ltd, Basel, Switzerland.
+My research helps to identify novel drug candidates, to ensure that they are efficacious and safe, and to bring them from research to patients.

-To achieve this, I integrate biological knowledge with mathematical and statistical thinking, and create both software tools and computation-enhanced wet-lab workflows.

-I collaborate both internally at Roche and externally with academic and industrial partners.
-We share the results in [open-access papers]({{site.url}}/publications) and by [open-source software]({{site.url}}/software).
+My scientific research roots in interdisciplinary collaborations with academic and industrial partners.
+Whenever feasible, we share the outcome in [open-access papers]({{site.url}}/publications) and with [open-source software]({{site.url}}/software).

 I also [teach courses, supervise students and postdocs, and give public talks]({{site.url}}/outreach).

-Besides spending time with my family, I read, write, play piano, and jog.
+I enjoy spending time with my family, reading, writing, playing piano, and jogging.

 ## Statement